Major Course Requirements:

-The American Studies major leading to a bachelor’s degree consists of 36 credits: 15 credits of American Studies core courses, 18 credits of course work distributed across 3 Core Themes, and 3 credits of applied experience (internship, student teaching, service learning, applied/action research).
+The American Studies major leading to a bachelor’s degree consists of 36 credits: 15 credits of American Studies core courses, 18 credits of coursework distributed across 3 core themes, and 3 credits of applied experience (internship, student teaching, service learning, applied research).
 A minor program is available for students majoring in other fields who wish to complete a concentration in American Studies.
 All courses applicable to the major or minor, excluding the applied experience, must carry a grade of C or above.
-A maximum of 9 credits from related disciplines may be applied to the Core Themes with the approval of the department.
-A maximum of 6 credits in independent study may be counted toward the major.

 For a complete list of American Studies course descriptions, please consult the university catalog.
-GEP designations: Arts and Humanities [AH], Culture [C], Social Science [SS], and Writing Intensive [WI].
+GEP designations: Arts and Humanities [AH], Culture [C], Social Science [SS], and Writing Intensive [WI] are listed included in the course list below.

 American Studies Foundational Core (15 credits).
 The American Studies Foundational Core provides a foundation in the key research and writing practices of the discipline.
-Two lower-level courses introduce students to fundamental American Studies concepts.
-Students build knowledge and engage in professional writing and research practices in an upper-level gateway course, two advanced seminars, and a capstone research seminar.
+Two lower-level courses (AMST 100 and 200) introduce students to fundamental American Studies concepts.
+Students build knowledge and engage in professional writing and research practices in an upper-level methods course (AMST 300), and one advanced seminar (a 400-level topics course), and a capstone research seminar (AMST 490).

 - AMST 100 Introduction to American Studies [AH]